MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 [Quick Start: Windows Server Containers and PowerShell](./manage_powershell.md)
 [Quick Start: Windows Server Containers and Docker](./manage_docker.md)

-## New Container Host on an Exsisting Virtual Machine
+## New Container Host on an Existing Virtual Machine

 Neil to Run and Doc script.

-## Next Steps

-You now have a working Windows Server Container environment, now onto the fun stuff.
-Windows Server Containers can be created and managed using either PowerShell or Docker.
-We have put together a quick start guide for both of these management experiences.
+Once finished your Virtual Machine will be configured and ready to create and manage Windows Server Containers with both PowerShell and Docker.
+Jump to the following quick starts to begin working with either of these Windows Server Container Management technologies.

 [Quick Start: Windows Server Containers and PowerShell](./manage_powershell.md)
 [Quick Start: Windows Server Containers and Docker](./manage_docker.md)